 Google Home responds to touch, and it has LED lights that activate while in use.
 Conversely, instead of having lights along the top, the Echo has a light ring around the base.
 In terms of appearance, the Google Home is a little bit taller than the Echo (5.6 inches vs. 5.2 inches).

-The Amazon Echo (4th Gen) is available to pre-order for $100.
-The speaker’s official release date is October 22, 2020.
-Meanwhile, the Google Home costs $100 wherever it’s sold.
+The Amazon Echo (4th Gen) is available for purchase at $100.
+The speaker’s official release date was October 22, 2020.
+Meanwhile, the Google Home costs between $70 to $100 wherever it’s sold.

 Alexa is the virtual assistant associated with the Amazon Echo.
 You can change the voice to different accents or languages.
 Additionally, you can ask Alexa to control your connected smart devices, ask for the weather for the weekend, set timers, play games, set reminders, set a dinner bell, and so much more.
 Better yet, the newest also doubles as a Zigbee hub.